 It didn’t take long for the United States under President Ronald Reagan to arrive a week later to liberate the Grenadians in what would become known as Operation Urgent Fury.
 It was a move that was strongly opposed by the United Nations, though Reagan had the support of other Caribbean states, and the last example of a successful U.S. invasion.
 Some soldiers surrendered, while others fled into the jungle or to Cuba.

 U.S. troops stayed in the island for two months as the government was reestablished, order restored and democracy implemented for the first time.
-Seventeen members of the top political and military leadership of Grenada at the time of the coup were sentenced to life in prison, earning themselves the name Grenada 17.
+Seventeen members of the top political and military leadership of Grenada at the time of the coup were sentenced to life in prison, naming themselves the Grenada 17.

 This is obviously the most abbreviated Cliffsnote version of Grenada’s very long and complex history that glosses over all but the most recent struggles, the point being it was fascinating to hear about that decade of conflict from people who lived through it—and not all that long ago either.
-Westerhall Point, home to Villa Solitaire and the Isaacs’ house before that, was even invaded by U.S. forces when members of the PRA fled to the neighborhood, and Susan, who was just six years old at the time, recalls vividly when the soldiers crawled through her street and forced their family outside on the lawn as they searched the Isaacs’ house and all the others around it.
+Westerhall Point, home to Villa Solitaire and the Isaacs’ house before that, was even invaded by U.S. forces when members of the PRA fled to the neighborhood, and Susan, who was just five years old at the time, recalls vividly when the soldiers crawled through her street and forced their family outside on the lawn as they searched the Isaacs’ house and all the others around it.

 Can you even imagine that all going down in a perfect place like this one?